-Keep creating educational industry-specific content, choose a channel and create valuable content, whether that’s in blogs, podcasts topics, educational webinars, e-newsletters, customer-facing video marketing and so on to try to figure out how you can get more conversions to increase sales.
+Keep creating educational industry-specific content, choose a channel, and create valuable content, whether that’s in blogs, podcasts topics (we can now help you with podcasting services), educational webinars, e-newsletters, customer-facing video marketing, and so on to try to figure out how you can get more conversions to increase sales.

-We are all on this together and are part of this business ecosystem, it’s all interdependent and like a game of domino, when one falls the others will follow, if we can stop or halt a bit this momentum we can all come out better from this situation.
+We all went through this clusterfluck 2020 together and are looking ahead to 2021 to what we can improve in our business ecosystem, it’s all interdependent and like a game of domino, when one falls the others will follow, if we can stop or halt a bit this momentum we can all come out better from this situation.

 If you have any of your own insights and learning from 2020 or would like to reach out to chat and find solutions together you can reach me at firstname.lastname@example.org or set up a call on our calendar here: